ccstan99/ccstan99.github.io/README.md

 ## Projects
 I've been helping out in the AGI Alignment ecosystem.
 - [Stampy](ui.stampy.ai) - AGI Safety & Alignment FAQ headed by [Rob Miles](https://www.youtube.com/c/RobertMilesAI).
-I worked on the front-end UI/UX, [logo redesign](https://github.com/StampyAI/StampyAIAssets), and did some [light coding](https://github.com/StampyAI/stampy-ui): implemented semantic search and identified duplicate questions using NLP, used web worker to avoid GUI blocking issues, and created GitHub Actions to automate embeddings generation and website deployment.
+I worked on the front-end UI/UX, [logo redesign](https://github.com/StampyAI/StampyAIAssets), and did some [light coding](https://github.com/StampyAI/stampy-ui): implemented in-browser semantic search & identified duplicate questions using NLP, used web workers to avoid GUI blocking issues, and created GitHub Actions to automate embeddings generation and website deployment.

 ## Mentoring
 For students interested in STEM, here are some wonderful organizations I'm involved with: